 Winter Wheat was likely Plan A, but Mother Nature may have squashed that idea… Now, could Spring Wheat work on your soil?

 Growers and Advisors will be creating crop plans across the province in coming weeks.
 Already we have had a noticeable uptick in the number of calls and inquiries where farmers are considering to grow spring wheat in regions that usually grow very little spring wheat.
-For purpose of discussion I would break the decision to three check points: historical heat units (10yr average, not just 2019), marketing delivery points, and tillage needs.
+For purpose of discussion I would break the decision to three check points: historical heat units (10yr average), marketing delivery points, and tillage needs.

-“2600chu or Less = Traditional spring wheat growing zone”.
 Go for it!
 Spring wheat is an effective part of your crop system and cooler weather patterns should give you the stronger chance for favourable conditions during pollination and grain fill.
 Make plans to seed your crop early and manage for maximum results.
 Make a solid fertility plan with your advisor to push to create yield and protein.
-Grain Elevators through this region will have experience with the crop and room for your product at harvest
+Grain Elevators through this region will have experience with the crop and room for your product at harvest.

-2020 is shaping up to provide some enticing values from grain buyers, as end users continue to have an appetite for Ontario Hard Red Wheat.
-Rail strikes have impacted movement of Western wheat.
+2022 is shaping up to provide some enticing values from grain buyers, as end users continue to have an appetite for Ontario Hard Red Wheat.
+Rail strikes and BC flooding have impacted movement of Western wheat.
 Call your grain buyers for program info.
-Straw markets exist in traditional areas, but have certainly cooled off from the roller coaster of 2019.
+Straw markets exist in traditional areas, value will be high.
 If your soil condition will allow early planting, spring wheat could be a very successful crop option.